Colorado Politics

 Denver City Council President Amanda Sandoval speaks with reporters at a Feb.
 26, 2026, press conference.
 Sandoval was joined by Denver Mayor Mike Johnston and other city officials as Johnston signed an executive order outlining how Denver plans to address instances of ‘excessive force” by federal immigration officers.
 (Deborah Grigsby, The Denver Gazette)

-Johnston stated that he was unaware of any recent incidents involving ICE agents in city-owned or city-controlled buildings.
+Johnston said he is unaware of any recent incidents involving ICE agents in city-owned or city-controlled buildings.

 The mayor’s executive order comes on the heels of a new city ordinance making its way through the Denver City Council that proposes banning law enforcement officers, including federal immigration agents, from covering their faces during an arrest or detention or inside a city facility.